Azure/FTALive-Sessions/content/aks/aks-networking.md

 ![rules](/png/srv.png)

-IP tables for Azure CNI uses one additional rule chain "MASQUERADE" which called by post routing chain.
+IP tables for Azure CNI use one additional rule chain "MASQUERADE" which is called by post routing chain.
 It is one of the last steps if the packets are leaving cluster.
 This sets the source IP to the node IP.

-The two ways that Azure provide for network policies use Linux IP tables to control the traffic between pods.
+The two ways that Azure provides network policies use Linux IP tables to control the traffic between pods.
 [Create an AKS cluster with network policies](https://docs.microsoft.com/azure/aks/use-network-policies#network-policy-options-in-aks).

 > Walkthrough the customer on the rules and rule chains and how the routing decision has been made.